Villa Rosa: giving hope to over 14,000 young, single, pregnant women and their children since 1898.

 • Offer the opportunity to break the cycle of poverty and abuse

-• Over 90% of Villa Rosa babies weigh over the recommended healthy birth weight — the best indicator of future health and wellness
+• 96% of Villa Rosa babies weigh over the recommended healthy birth weight — the best indicator of future health and wellness

 • Young mothers stay in school; the beginning of a path to self-sufficiency